-If you want to elect to have this Note purchased by the Company pursuant to Section 4.12 or 4.18 of the Indenture, check the box below:
+If you want to elect to have this Note purchased by the Company pursuant to Section 4.12 or 4.18 of the Indenture, check the box

+below:

-□ Section 4.12
+Section 4.12

-□ Section 4.18
+Section 4.18

-If you want to elect to have only part of the Note purchased by the Company pursuant to Section 4.12 or Section 4.18 of the Indenture, state the amount you elect to have purchased: \$
+want to elect to have only part of the Note purchased by the amount you elect to have purchased: \$ ne Company pursuant to Section 4.12 or Section 4.18 of the Indenture,

-Date:

-Your (Sign exactly a Signature: e)
+Date: Your Signature:

+2000.
+Your Signature: (Sign exactly as your name appears on the face of this Note)

 Tax Identification No.:

 SIGNATURE GUARANTEE:

 Signatures must be guaranteed by an "eligible guarantor institution" meeting the requirements of the Registrar, which requirements include membership or participation in the Security Transfer Agent Medallion Program ("STAMP") or such other "signature guarantee program" as may be determined by the Registrar in addition to, or in substitution for, STAMP.

+A-8